Elizabeth Catlett

 Her work is a mixture of abstract and figurative in the Modernist tradition, with influence from African and Mexican art traditions.
-Catlett's work can be described as social realism, because of her dedication to the issues and experiences of African Americans.
-According to the artist, the main purpose of her work is to convey social messages rather than pure aesthetics.
-Her work is heavily studied by art students looking to depict race, gender and class issues.
+Catlett's work can be described as social realism because of her dedication to the issues and experiences of African Americans.
+According to the artist, the primary purpose of her work is to convey social messages rather than pure aesthetics.
+Her work is heavily studied by art students who want to depict race, gender, and class issues.
 During her lifetime, Catlett received many awards and recognitions, including membership in the Salón de la Plástica Mexicana, the Art Institute of Chicago Legends and Legacy Award, honorary doctorates from Pace University and Carnegie Mellon, and the International Sculpture Center's Lifetime Achievement Award in contemporary sculpture.

 Early life

 Catlett was born and raised in Washington, D.C.
-Both her mother and father were the children of freed slaves, and her grandmother told her stories about the capture of their people in Africa and the hardships of plantation life.
+Both of her parents were the children of formerly enslaved people; her grandmother told her stories about the capture of their people in Africa and the hardships of plantation life.
 Catlett was the youngest of three children.
-Both of her parents worked in education; her mother was a truant officer and her father taught math at Tuskegee University, the then D.C. public school system.
+Her parents worked in education; her mother was an attendance officer; her father taught math at Tuskegee University, then the D.C. public school system.
 Her father died before she was born, leaving her mother to hold several jobs to support the household.

 Catlett's interest in art began early.
-As a child she became fascinated by a wood carving of a bird that her father made.
-In high school, she studied art with a descendant of Frederick Douglass.
+As a child, she became fascinated by a wood carving of a bird that her father made.
+In high school, she studied art with a descendant of Frederick Douglass, Haley Douglass.